U.S. prison recordings of attorney-client meetings spur legal fight

-(Reuters) - Federal agents investigating a massive drug smuggling ring inside a U.S. prison in Kansas in April subpoenaed Corrections Corp of America, a private company that manages the facility, seeking all prison video footage for nearly two years.
+KANSAS CITY, Kan., Aug 16 (Reuters) - Federal agents investigating a massive drug smuggling ring inside a U.S. prison in Kansas in April subpoenaed Corrections Corp of America , a private company that manages the facility, seeking all prison video footage for nearly two years.

 There was just one problem, according to court documents.
 The recordings that CCA turned over included silent video of confidential attorney-client meetings at the prison.